Covid-19 is an illness that can affect human lungs and airways.

 Supported by Bruntwood on behalf of Salford Council (Landlords)

-- Staff working together in the workplace inevitably raises the risk of virus transmission.
+- Team members working together in the workplace inevitably raises the risk of virus transmission.
 Hot desking and the sharing of equipment present hazards that raise the risk of virus transmission further.

 - Effective social distancing is a key element in reducing the transmission of COVID-19.